OpenTermsArchive/contrib-versions/Tumblr/Terms of Service.md

 Note that, if you have prepaid for any Paid Services (as defined below) prior to a modification of this Agreement, your use of such prepaid Paid Services is governed by the version of this Agreement in effect at the time Tumblr received your prepayment.

 As Tumblr grows and improves, we might have to make changes to these Terms of Service.
 When we do, we'll let you know.
 We're also going to make it a practice to post old versions so it's easy to see changes/additions/deletions.
 To see old versions, scroll down to the end of this document.

-3. Use of the Services Eligibility:
+3\.
+Use of the ServicesEligibility:

 No individual under the age of thirteen (13) may use the Services, provide any personal information to Tumblr, or otherwise submit personal information through the Services (including, for example, a name, address, telephone number, or email address).
 You may only use the Services if you can form a binding contract with Tumblr and are not legally prohibited from using the Services.

 You have to be at least 13 years old to use Tumblr.
 We're serious: it's a hard rule, based on U.S. federal and state legislation.
 “But I’m, like, 12.9 years old!” you plead.
 Nope, sorry.
 If you're younger than 13, don't use Tumblr.
 Ask your parents for a Playstation 4, or try books.

 Service Changes and Limitations:

 The Services change frequently, and their form and functionality may change without prior notice to you.
 Tumblr retains the right to create limits on and related to use of the Services in its sole discretion at any time with or without notice.
 Tumblr may also impose limits on certain Services or aspects of those Services or restrict your access to parts or all of the Services without notice or liability.
 Tumblr may change, suspend, or discontinue any or all of the Services at any time, including the availability of any product, feature, database, or Content (as defined below).
 Tumblr may also terminate or suspend Accounts (as defined below) at any time, in its sole discretion.

 Tumblr is an ever-evolving platform.
 With new products, services, and features launching all the time, we need flexibility to make changes, impose limits, and occasionally suspend or terminate certain offerings (like features that flop).
 We can also terminate or suspend any account at any time.
 That sounds harsh, but we only use that power when we have a reason, as outlined in these Terms of Service, our Privacy Policy, and our Community Guidelines.

 Limitations on Automated Use:

 You may not, without express prior written permission, do any of the following while accessing or using the Services: (a) tamper with, or use non-public areas of the Services, or the computer or delivery systems of Tumblr and/or its service providers. (b) probe, scan, or test any system or network (particularly for vulnerabilities), or otherwise attempt to breach or circumvent any security or authentication measures. (c) access or search or attempt to access or search the Services by any means (automated or otherwise) other than through our currently available, published interfaces that are provided by Tumblr (and only pursuant to those terms and conditions) or unless permitted by Tumblr's robots.txt file or other robot exclusion mechanisms. (d) scrape the Services, and particularly scrape Content (as defined below) from the Services. (e) use the Services to send altered, deceptive, or false source-identifying information, including without limitation by forging TCP-IP packet headers or email headers. or (f) interfere with, or disrupt, (or attempt to do so), the access of any Subscriber, host or network, including, without limitation, by sending a virus to, spamming, or overloading the Services, or by scripted use of the Services in such a manner as to interfere with or create an undue burden on the Services.

 Don't do bad things to Tumblr or to other users.
 Some particularly egregious examples of "bad things" are listed in this section.

-4. Registration, Tumblr URLs, and Security
+4\.
+Registration, Tumblr URLs, and Security

 As a condition to using certain of the Services, you may be required to create an account (an "**Account**") and select a password and Tumblr username, which will serve as a default link to your default Tumblr blog of the form \[username\].tumblr.com (a "**Tumblr URL**").
 You must select a different Tumblr URL for each new blog you create.